Since 2013

 After studying geography at the University of Cambridge, he received a master's degree in disaster science from the University of London.
 As an undergraduate she studied lesbian parent networks in the UK and is currently specializing in the experiences of LGBTQ+ people in times of disaster.
 I met Dr. Kitamura when I was in my second year of undergraduate school.
 After working, studying, and volunteering in Japan, I would like to continue my research in Japan in the future.

-Miwako Kitamura(Associate Professor, International Research Institute of Disaster Science, Tohoku University)
+Miwako Kitamura(Specially Appointed Research, International Research Institute of Disaster Science, Tohoku University)

 Completed the master's program at the University of London.
 In the doctoral course, I will conduct research on the theme of women in the Great East Japan Earthquake.
 After working as a photographer for 20 years, his volunteer work in the aftermath of the Great East Japan Earthquake inspired him to begin research on disaster risk reduction.
 Established a research collaboration between Tohoku University and University of London, and is at the forefront of research on women and LGBTQ+ in disasters in Japan.